 Are they performing at least on par with their peers, or are other team members carrying the slack?
 This is difficult to measure but easy to sense, especially for an experienced manager.
 You can tell based on the updates they give based on the proverbial velocity of the team.
 You can see who's leading and who's lagging.

-You should get the team to talk and give feedback to one another.
+You should build a healthy feedback culture and get the team to talk and give feedback to one another.
 This way, when team members feel like some folks aren't pulling their weight, it’ll be a team conversation rather than a management conversation.
 It’s better in the long run, because whenever someone has a productivity discussion with their manager, the first thought is: “Am I getting fired?”

 I look for patterns rather than one-offs.
-A concerning pattern is when a developer is disengaging.
-They get a lot slower than they used to be and it continues.
+A concerning pattern is when a developer is disengaging, gets a lot slower, and it doesn't stop.
 Consistency is what I look for.

 There are different forms of feedback.
 Feedback could be a nudge, a small shift in approach.
 I try to do these as soon as possible.
 I mention ways they could have done this better or give an alternative way to consider the situation.